-Presumably, you’re here because you have a nagging suspicion that your sales team isn’t quite fulfilling your expectations, leaving you to conclude that, ultimately, your sales team needs training.
-However, it may not be entirely apparent why.
-For this reason, this article explores eight major warning signs that your sales team needs training and how you can fix it!
+There’s a good chance you’re here because your sales team isn’t quite fulfilling your expectations, and you’ve got a nagging suspicion your sales team needs training.
+In this article we share eight major warning signs that your sales team needs training and what you can do to fix it.

 Table of contents | 8 Major Warning Signs Your Sales Team Need Training

 - 2. They consistently lose business to the competition

 - 3. They’re doing more talking than the customer

 - 4. They’re still prospecting like it 1985

 - 8. Managers micromanage